AlgebraicJulia/AlgebraicABMs.jl/README.md

 Important example files: `docs/literate/game_of_life.jl` and `test/ABMs.jl`

-## Caveats

-[Fleck.jl](https://github.com/adolgert/Fleck.jl) is not officially released, so you must clone that repo and `dev` it.

-This will need to be addressed before the tests can be run / documentation can be built automatically by Github actions.

 ## 🛠️ Usage

 To locally build the documentation and the literate code examples, run the following in the command line: